rodolphe74/Ant-Colony-Salesman/README.md

 <img src="sample.gif" alt="ant colony" width=400 />

 Visualization of the ant colony algorithm applied to the travelling salesman problem.
 The whiter the line, the more pheromones there are.
 Selected solution appears in cyan.
+The path is considered stabilized if after 100 iterations the path distance stays nearly the same.

 # Compilation on macOS
 [CMakeFile](https://cmake.org/) build system is used to create a Makefile to build targets.<br/>